 Membership fees, sponsorships, government grants and private donations make up Keep Norway Beautiful’s financial base.
 We have six sponsors and 38 members. www.holdnorgerent.no

 OVAM is the public waste agency of Flanders and Fost Plus is Belgium’s “Green Dot” producer responsibility coordinator, i.e., it promotes, coordinates, receives packaging producers’ contributions to the “Green Dot” scheme and finances the selective collection, sorting and recycling of household packaging waste in Belgium.

-Indevuilbak provides a combination of communication activities and support for local initiatives, such as financial incentives and free clean-up material.
+Mooimakers provides a combination of communication activities and support for local initiatives, such as financial incentives and free clean-up material.
 It reaches out to all 300 municipalities in Flanders.
-Every year Indevuilbak runs a big communication campaign which is intended to reach every Flemish citizen (around 6 million people). www.indevuilbak.be
+Every year Mooimakers runs a big communication campaign which is intended to reach every Flemish citizen (around 6 million people). www.mooimakers.be

 The members of the Keep Baltic Tidy initiative are NGOs operating in the countries around the Baltic Sea: Estonia, Lithuania, Latvia, Finland, Russia and Sweden.
 Keep Baltic Tidy focusses in particular on marine litter in the Baltic Sea and, to that end, makes extensive use of public awareness campaigns.